Dynamical systems theory: In biomechanics

 In sports biomechanics, dynamical systems theory has emerged in the movement sciences as a viable framework for modeling athletic performance and efficiency.
-From a dynamical systems perspective, the human movement system is a highly intricate network of co-dependent sub-systems (e.g. respiratory, circulatory, nervous, skeletomuscular, perceptual) that are composed of a large number of interacting components (e.g. blood cells, oxygen molecules, muscle tissue, metabolic enzymes, connective tissue and bone).
+It comes as no surprise, since dynamical systems theory has its roots in Analytical mechanics.
+From psychophysiological perspective, the human movement system is a highly intricate network of co-dependent sub-systems (e.g. respiratory, circulatory, nervous, skeletomuscular, perceptual) that are composed of a large number of interacting components (e.g. blood cells, oxygen molecules, muscle tissue, metabolic enzymes, connective tissue and bone).
 In dynamical systems theory, movement patterns emerge through generic processes of self-organization found in physical and biological systems.
 There is no research validation of any of the claims associated to the conceptual application of this framework.

 In cognitive science

 Dynamical system theory has been applied in the field of neuroscience and cognitive development, especially in the neo-Piagetian theories of cognitive development.
 It is the belief that cognitive development is best represented by physical theories rather than theories based on syntax and AI.
 It also believed that differential equations are the most appropriate tool for modeling human behavior.
 These equations are interpreted to represent an agent's cognitive trajectory through state space.
 In other words, dynamicists argue that psychology should be (or is) the description (via differential equations) of the cognitions and behaviors of an agent under certain environmental and internal pressures.
 The language of chaos theory is also frequently adopted.

 In it, the learner's mind reaches a state of disequilibrium where old patterns have broken down.
 This is the phase transition of cognitive development.
 Self-organization (the spontaneous creation of coherent forms) sets in as activity levels link to each other.
 Newly formed macroscopic and microscopic structures support each other, speeding up the process.
 These links form the structure of a new state of order in the mind through a process called scalloping (the repeated building up and collapsing of complex performance.)
 This new, novel state is progressive, discrete, idiosyncratic and unpredictable.

 Dynamic systems theory has recently been used to explain a long-unanswered problem in child development referred to as the A-not-B error.

-Further, since the middle of the 1990s cognitive science, oriented towards a systemtheoretical connectionism, has increasingly adopted the methods from (nonlinear) “Dynamic Systems Theory (DST)“.
+Further, since the middle of the 1990s cognitive science, oriented towards a system theoretical connectionism, has increasingly adopted the methods from (nonlinear) “Dynamic Systems Theory (DST)“.
 A variety of neurosymbolic cognitive neuroarchitectures in modern connectionism, considering their mathematical structural core, can be categorized as (nonlinear) dynamical systems.
 These attempts in neurocognition to merge connectionist cognitive neuroarchitectures with DST come from not only neuroinformatics and connectionism, but also recently from developmental psychology (“Dynamic Field Theory (DFT)”) and from “evolutionary robotics” and “developmental robotics” in connection with the mathematical method of “evolutionary computation (EC)”.
 For an overview see Maurer.